Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Discussion

-{\it Discussion}---We have analytically derived the ultimate precision bound for frequency estimation in a continuously monitored dissipative time crystal, showing a $N^3$ quantum-enhanced scaling in the time-crystal phase.
+We have analytically derived the ultimate precision bound for frequency estimation in continuously monitored dissipative time crystals, showing a $N^3$ quantum-enhanced scaling in the time-crystal phase.
 We further demonstrated that, under ideal conditions ($\eta=1$), this bound can be attained in practice through continuous photodetection or homodyne detection, thus establishing experimentally accessible strategies capable of reaching the fundamental limit.

+We investigated the physical origin of this enhancement.
+By introducing the TCD model, we demonstrated that the dissipative phase transition is not a strict prerequisite.
+Instead, the enhancement emerges from the presence of strongly correlated oscillations in the photocurrent that become persistent in the thermodynamic limit.
+This insight decouples the metrological advantage from the complexity of critical many-body dynamics.

 A crucial step towards realistic implementations is our analysis of finite detection efficiency.
-We derived the fundamental bound for $\eta<1$, showing that although inefficiencies asymptotically restore SQL scaling, a substantial constant-factor enhancement remains possible, diverging as $\eta\!\to\!1$.
-Numerical simulations indicate that continuous homodyne detection, in particular, approaches the ideal bound most closely at finite $N$ and provides a clear collective advantage over repeated single-qubit protocols.
+We derived the fundamental bound for the BTC model when $\eta<1$, showing that inefficiencies asymptotically restore SQL scaling.
+Still, a substantial constant-factor enhancement remains possible, diverging as $\eta\!\to\!1$.
+Numerical simulations indicate that continuous homodyne detection, in particular, approaches the ideal bound most closely at finite $N$.
+In contrast, the TCD model is not subject to such a no-go theorem, due to the Hamiltonian not being in the span of the Lindblad jump operators.
+Our numerical simulations show that it surpasses the standard quantum limit even when $\eta<1$, with an efficiency-dependent scaling.
+This identifies the TCD model as a more robust candidate for an experimental verification of quantum enhanced scaling induced by a dissipative time crystal phase.

-Beyond their fundamental significance for quantum metrology in dissipative critical systems, these results also carry immediate practical relevance.
-The dissipative phase transition underlying BTCs has already been observed in free-space atomic ensembles~\cite{Ferioli2023}, suggesting that continuous monitoring of collective emission—even with imperfect efficiency—could enable a first experimental demonstration of collective quantum advantage in this setting.

-{\it Acknowledgements}---EO, MGAP and MGG acknowledge support from MUR and Next Generation EU via the PRIN 2022 Project CONTRABASS (Contract N. 2022KB2JJM), NQSTI-Spoke2-BaC project QMORE (contract N. PE00000023-QMORE).
-MGG acknowledges support from the Ministry of Science and Technology of China via the {\it Talented Young Scientist Program}.
-FA acknowledges financial support from Marie Skłodowska-Curie Action EUHORIZON-MSCA-2021PF-01 (project \mbox{QECANM}, grant n.
-101068347).
-VM thanks support from the National Natural Science Foundation of China Grants No. 12374482 and W2432005.
-AB acknowledges support from National Natural Science Foundation of China (Grants No. 12050410253, 92065115, and 12274059).